RobertL31/fuddly/docs/source/data_makers.rst

 This generator is used only internally by the evolutionary fuzzing infrastructure.

-.. _dis:generic-disruptors:
+.. _dis:generic-operators:

-Generic Disruptors
+Generic Operators
 ==================

-The current generic disruptors are presented within the following sections.
+The current generic operators are presented within the following sections.

-Stateful Disruptors
+Stateful Operators
 -------------------

 .. _dis:ttype: